Unveiling the population of massive quenched galaxies at $z\ge2$ in the COLIBRE simulations - I. Galaxy demographics: The demographics of MQGs in COLIBRE

 \subsubsection{Formation timescale}

 In the top panel of Fig.~\ref{fig:ages}, we show the formation timescale for MQGs (the lookback time from the time of selection at which 50\% of the $z=0$ stellar mass without accounting for mass losses was formed; see \S\ref{ssec:prop-sfh}) as a function of $M_{\star}$.
 Each colour represents the median relation at a different selection redshift, with shaded areas indicating the corresponding 16th and 84th percentile range.
 Here, we focus on MQGs selected at $2 \le z \le 5$, although there are too few galaxies at $z>4$ for L200m6 to compute reliable medians per stellar mass bin.
 In L200m6, the simulated galaxies undergo a rapid mass assembly, forming the bulk of their mass early in cosmic time, with no significant dependence on stellar mass.
-Selections at higher redshift correspond to later $t_{50}$ due to the limited cosmic time available, but also to earlier median $z_{50}$ values: $z_{50}=3.40$ at $z=2$, $z_{50}=4.47$ at $z=3$, $z_{50}=5.25$ at $z=4$, $z_{50}=6.08$ at $z=5$, and $z_{50}=7.28$ at $z=6$ (for 2 galaxies), consistent with expectations.
-The scatter decreases with redshift, which may reflect smaller sample sizes at higher redshifts.
-In L400m7 (thin lines), $t_{50}$ interestingly peaks at $M_{\star}\approx10^{10.2}\,\rm M_{\odot}$ and increases again at higher masses.
+This differs from a recent observational result \citep{leung26}, which find a steeper relation indicative of downsizing at these redshifts, with more massive MQGs forming earlier than their lower-mass counterparts.